Chapter 12: Travels and Trials

 Mylo stumbled around the camp, looking for a canteen.

 All of their supplies were gone.
-The travelers were gone, and so was Pierre.
+The travelers were gone, and so was Masked Bandit.

 Now the lump on his head made sense.
 They had bludgeoned him so he wouldn’t be able to follow them.

 “What has you all in a knot?”
-Junia asked, rubbing the sleep from her eyes.
+Silver Paladin asked, rubbing the sleep from her eyes.

 She rummaged around the camp, finding the same thing he did; nothing.
 They had even taken her spear and shield.